zaksabeast/PokemonRNGGuides/guides/gen4/en/seed-runasdate.md

-# Seed RNG (runasdate edition)
+# Seed RNG (RunAsDate edition)
 _How to control the time without any difficulty_
 ```
-Important note : This guide assumes that you have found your Target Seed, and that you know how to do it.
+Important note : This guide assumes that you have found your Target Seed, and that you know how to search for the wanted Seed.
 This guide is just explaining how to hit your Seed.
-Write it somewhere with the delay necessary.
+It is necessary to have your target seed and delay before following this guide.
 ```

-## What is runasdate?
+## What is RunAsDate?

-runasdate is a tool developped by nirsoft that allows to load any program with a specified fake time.
+RunAsDate is a tool developed by nirsoft that allows any program to load with a set time specified by the user.
 This tool is really usefull for Gen 4 RNG, and can be your best ally in order to hit your Seed without too much difficulty.
-Of course there are other ways, but this guide will only focus on runasdate.
+Of course there are other ways, but this guide will only focus on RunAsDate.

-You can download it [here](https://www.nirsoft.net/utils/run_as_date.html), but take care to choose the right version: If you have a desmume 64-bits or 32-bits, you'll have to download the matching runasdate.
+You can download it [here](https://www.nirsoft.net/utils/run_as_date.html), but take care to choose the right version: If you have a desmume 64-bits or 32-bits, you'll have to download the matching RunAsDate.
 It's really important.

-## How to setup runasdate?
+## How to setup RunAsDate?

-Once downloaded and launched, you should have this windows :
+Once downloaded and launched, you should have this window:
 ![](https://i.imgur.com/HeUoPmv.png)

-This screenshot show runsadate once well configured.
+This screenshot shows runsadate once well configured.
 This means you'll have to uncheck ANY box, and to set to Absolute day/time (but should be set by default).
+Selecting 'Relative day/time' will not freeze the time and so you'll have no advantage to use RunAsDate.

 You'll never have to change that after.
-This is the universal runasdate configuration for RNG (Gen 3, 4 or 5), so you're almost done !
+This is the universal RunAsDate configuration for RNG (Gen 3, 4 or 5), so you're almost done !
 Now you just have to select the program you want to fake the date/time, with the "Browse..." button, and to set the day/time you've got in order to hit your seed.

 After that, just hit "Run" and your desmume should be launched.

-Congratulations, you've controled the time !
+Congratulations, you've controlled the time!
 Now it's time to hit the wanted Seed.

 ### Hitting the target seed